abhishekkr/chrome-web-tweaker/README.md

 ## chrome-web-tweaker

-> A DIY extension to tweak specific sites to have certain edits overlayed.
+> Customizable CHROME extension tweaking sites to have certain edits.

 ### What?
 Why?